Heroes of Khemer

 As Ashardalon diverted more and more of her forces and attention to excavating ancient sites of dark power and to the construction of these temples, her hold on her empire crumbled.
 As the years wore on, and more and more of Khemer was liberated from her control.
 Ashardalon retreated into near-solitary madness, deep into an inner sanctum (believed to be located in what are now known as the Knobby Hills).
 Even as her empire collapsed about her, she remained focused on whatever scheme she had uncovered to lift her to divinity.
 In time, it became apparent to the powers of the day that she would soon succeed.

 This could not be tolerated.
 The details of the final conflict have been lost to history, but in the end Ashardalon was defeated.
-Some say that Crystal Tower mages focused the same powers which were later to be used in the Mage Purge directly upon the Red Queen.
-Others say that the Creator himself rode down from the heavens to deliver the killing blow.
-Still others whisper that when the army arrived at her inner sanctum, they found the Red Queen immobilized but still living, interred in a strange state of unlife-but-undeath (scribbled in the margins here is the note “Cocoon?
-Stasis prior to metamorphosis?”).
-At any rate, she had already become too powerful to destroy outright, and her soul was imprisoned in the first of the powerful Orbs of Dragonkind.
+Some say that Crystal Tower mages focused the same powers which were previously used in the Mage Purge directly upon the Red Queen.
+Others say that Lord of Light himself rode down from the heavens to deliver the killing blow.